helidon-io/helidon/docs/se/injection/injection.md

 Event emitters are code generated by Helidon when an injection point is discovered that expects it.

-All the emitters are generated as implementations of the [`Event.Emitter`][event-emitter-2] interface.
+All the emitters are generated as implementations of the [`Event.Emitter`][event-emitter] interface.

 ### Event Producer

 An event producer is a service that triggers the event by using the event emitter.

-To emit an event, inject the desired [`Event.Emitter`][event-emitter-2] Event.Emitter instance, construct the corresponding event object, and call the emit method on the emitter instance.
+To emit an event, inject the desired [`Event.Emitter`][event-emitter] Event.Emitter instance, construct the corresponding event object, and call the emit method on the emitter instance.

 Event producer example: